 With more than 30 years of experience in biopharmaceutical services and consulting, Paula Brown Stafford helped build the contract research organization (CRO) industry and the preeminent CRO in the industry, Quintiles.
 Her career at Quintiles culminated in serving for five years as president of clinical development, Quintiles largest business segment.
 She is currently managing director of Habergeon and chief development officer of Novan, a North Carolina-based pharmaceutical company.
-Her first book for professionals, Remember Who You Are (co-authored with Habergeon colleague Lisa T. Grimes), will be published in early 2018.
+Her first book for professionals, Remember Who You Are (co-authored with Habergeon colleague Lisa T. Grimes), published in March 2018, is a best seller.

 While at Quintiles, Paula was a member of the Executive Committee, the Technology Investment Committee, and a Board observer in addition to founding Quintiles Enterprise Data Council in 2007 and Quintiles Women Inspired Network in 2010.
 After retiring from Quintiles in 2015, Paula has focused on Board work and leadership development and was appointed to Adjunct Professor in the Public Health Leadership Program at the University of North Carolina at Chapel Hill Gillings School of Global Public Health.

 Paula is currently a Board member of Novan, Inc. (Nasdaq: NOVN), Health Decisions, Inc., and the immediate Past President of the Public Health Foundation Board at UNC-Chapel Hill.
 She served as a member of the CDISC (Clinical Data Interchange Standards Consortium) Board of Directors from 2008-2015 (serving as Chair 2011-2013) and was previously an Independent Director for Bio-Imaging Technologies, Inc. (Nasdaq: BITI and later BIOC) from 2002-2008.